Compares Cash-ISAs/Savings-Accounts with Stocks-and-Shares-ISAs

 for people retiring after April 2015.

-A year after the reform, most large fund providers are offering a direct-to-consumer flexi-access drawdown product.
+A year after the reform, most large fund providers were offering a direct-to-consumer flexible-access drawdown product.
 Whereas before the reform investors with less than £100,000 were not considered suitable for drawdown and had to buy an annuity.

 Pension contributions are free of tax but not national-insurance.
 A 25% tax-free lump-sum

-can be taken when the pension is cashed-in.
+can be taken when the pension is cashed-in: whether drawdown or annuity.

 Employer contributions in addition to the tax advantages make pensions an attractive savings option.

-Money locked in a pension is often seen as too inflexible, especially early in a working lifetime.
+Money locked in a pension is maybe seen as too inflexible, especially early in a working lifetime.

 Pay the tax and buy an ISA is then an alternative.